Learn About Your Pets and Their Health

 - Heart disease

-It is important to remember that while young cats usually have only one disorder at a time, this is often not the case in older patients, where diagnosis and treatment may be complicated by the concurrence of multiple interacting disease processes.
+It is important to remember that while young cats usually have only one disorder at a time, this is often not the case in older cats, where diagnosis and treatment may be complicated by the concurrence of multiple interacting disease processes.

 What can I do to make my senior cat as happy as possible?